 Your experiences throughout your career are yours and yours alone to mold.
 Be sure to make the most out of each experience to elevate your future success.
 As a public servant, it is up to you to continue this lifetime commitment of service beyond self.
 The future of the fire service rests firmly on your shoulders.

 The culture of the fire service is currently in the state of a leadership vacuum.
 The highly experienced and knowledgeable senior members of our organization have reached the twilights of their careers.
-There is a current demand for the future of our organization to make the commitment of pursuing continuous positive improvement.
+There is a current demand for the future of our organization to make the commitment to pursuing continuous positive improvement.

 Now more than ever the future of our profession requires the future leaders of tomorrow to start leading throughout probation and beyond.